Blugatroff/watim/README.md

 Watim is a simple, low level, stack-based language which compiles to [Webassembly Text Format (WAT)](https://developer.mozilla.org/en-US/docs/WebAssembly/Understanding_the_text_format).
 Which can then be compiled to wasm and run in your favorite browser or by runtimes like [wasmtime](https://github.com/bytecodealliance/wasmtime) and [wasm3](https://github.com/wasm3/wasm3).

-~~The Watim compiler is written in Watim.~~ The native compiler is being rewritten, i currently rely on the bootstrap compiler, see [./bootstrap.py](./bootstrap.py).
+The Watim compiler is written in Watim.

 This project was inspired by [Porth](https://gitlab.com/tsoding/porth).